PerfAI-Inc/perfai-api-privacy/README.md

     runs-on: ubuntu-latest

     steps:
-       - name: API Privacy AI Running
+       - name: API Privacy Test
          uses: perfai-inc/perfai-ai-running@v1.0
          with:
           # The API Privacy username with which the AI Running will be executed